govg/acass/websrc/index.md

 ### Announcements and links

+- Programming Assignment 1 is up.
+Please find it in the "Code" tabe to the top right.
+It is meant only as an introduction to scikit-learn and the IPython notebook environment.
 - [Pre-course survey](http://www.goo.gl/2hZlzo) - Please fill up this form, it lets me send you course emails directly, and also adjust the course contents according to student demographic.